-No. The performance objective for this project is to achieve Sr-90 concentrations below the DWS of 8 pCi/L. There were only two wells exceeding this limit in 2017 (076-13 and 076-24) therefore, the performance objectives have yet to be achieved.
+No. The performance objective for this project is to achieve Sr-90 concentrations below the 8 pCi/L DWS .
+There was one well exceeding this limit in 2018 (076-25) therefore, the performance objectives have yet to be achieved.
 The removal of contaminated soils in 2002 addressed the predominate source of groundwater contamination.
 The groundwater plume continues to degrade due to natural attenuation (i.e., radioactive decay and dispersion).